cuddlyogre/ExportLDraw/Readme.md

 work with.
 This will also allow you to set the header values for the exported file independently of its parts, such as when you are exporting a model.

 Objects are exported with their scale applied, which may result in a part that isn't the size you expect.
-Always clear the scale of parts you are working with, including parts you import.
-You can save time by setting **Import scale** to **1** and unchecking **Parent to empty** and **Make gaps** during import.
+If you are building the object by hand, clear the scale.

+Don't alter the scale of imported objects.
+The import matrices of imported objects will be negated on export so long as the respective checkbox is checked.
+For that reason,

 ### Export Panel